Cornwall Minerals Railway: Authorisation

-The Cornwall Minerals Railway (now omitting the reference to a harbour) obtained authorisation by Act of Parliament on 21 July 1873 to acquire and improve the Treffry Tramways, and to build new railways to connect St Dennis (then called Bodmin Road Junction) and Molinnis; and to acquire the Newquay and Cornwall Junction Railway and to build a line between its northern end at Nanpean (Drinnick Mill) and Hendra.
+The Cornwall Minerals Railway (now omitting the reference to a harbour) obtained authorisation by the Cornwall Minerals Railway Act 1873 (36 & 37 Vict. c. clxii) to acquire and improve the Treffry Tramways, and to build new railways to connect St Dennis (then called 'Bodmin Road Junction') and Molinnis; and to acquire the Newquay and Cornwall Junction Railway and to build a line between its northern end at Nanpean (Drinnick Mill) and Hendra.
 Moreover, a new line connecting St Blazey (near Par) and Fowey Harbour was to be built, with jetties and wharves there, and improvements to the quays at Newquay.
 There were also to be three short extensions elsewhere, to Carbis, to Melangoose Mill and to Treamble.